theKIEgit/frameworks_and_languages_module/docs/introduction.md

 1. (Fork and) run the project on GitPod
 2. Add an item with the web interface
 3. Run the tests
+4. Add an item to another persons server

-4. Make a commit and see CI
+5. Make a commit and see CI